 How To Choose The Best Party Dresses For You

 First of all, make sure that you're finding a dress that fits your shape.
-Don't forget that how it's tailored is also important!
+Don't forget that the fit is essential too.
 Even if the dress is a perfect color for you, it won't have the same show-stopping effect if it doesn't fit you the way it's supposed to.

-When it comes down to color, there are a range that will suit each skin tone.
-You can wear party dresses in both the warm and cool categories, just make sure that you're picking the right ones.
+When it comes down to the color, there is a range that will suit each skin tone.
+You can wear dresses in both the warm and cool categories, but make sure that you're picking the right ones.